mchmarny/kpush/README.md

 service.serving.knative.dev "pushme" configured
 ```

-To check if the service was deployed succesfully you can check the status using `kubectl get pods` command.
+To check if the service was deployed successfully you can check the status using `kubectl get pods` command.
 The response should look something like this (e.g. Ready `3/3` and Status `Running`).

 ```shell
 Should re